 If you’ve had surgery before, you may have experienced gas pain as one of the post-operative side effects.
-Indeed, the number of questions about gas pain I get as a board-certified anesthesiologist suggest that many people suffer from – and seek relief from – post-operative gas pain.
+Indeed, the number of questions about this topic I get as a board-certified anesthesiologist suggest that many people suffer from—and seek relief from—this type of pain.

 Post-Operative Intestinal Gas Pain